sorbet/sorbet/website/docs/vscode.md

 You can use the `sorbet.lspConfigs` setting described above to have the VS Code extension always pass these command line flags when starting Sorbet.

+Also, watchman requires that watched projects either be version controlled (e.g. have a `.git` folder in the project root) or have a `.watchmanconfig` file at the root of the project.
+Without one of these, watchman will not be able to start successfully.
+See [LSP: A note on watchman](lsp.md#a-note-on-watchman) for more.

 ## Features

 Live error squiggles for Sorbet typechecking errors